 Forestry Best Management Practices

 Best management practices are voluntary guidelines that help foresters, loggers and others who work in the woods protect soil and water quality.
-They include things like cleaning up fuel spills, minimizing ruts left by heavy equipment and installing properly sized culverts and bridges that allow fish passage.

-We encourage anyone involved in growing, managing or harvesting trees to follow these guidelines.
-If you would like a printed version, contact Margaret Spagnuolo, 517-284-5903.
+Anyone involved in growing, managing or harvesting trees should follow these guidelines.

 Generally Accepted Forest Management Practices

-Generally Accepted Forest Management Practices are a component of the Michigan Agriculture Environmental Assurance Program.
-This sustainability verification program is managed by the Michigan Department of Agriculture and Rural Development.
+These practices are part of the Michigan Agriculture Environmental Assurance Program, a sustainability verification of the Department of Agriculture and Rural Development.